Opposition activist Navalny's call for mass protests a success as thousands take to the streets across Russia

 More...

 As the sun comes up over Vladivostok and the dawn in Russia sweeps west, it is already clear that anti-corruption blogger and opposition activist Alexei Navalny's call for mass protests today has been a success.
-Thousands of people have taken to the streets in brutally cold weather in support of the jailed activist and police have already begun arresting people in shades of the beginning of the popular uprising in Belarus.
+Thousands of people have taken to the streets in brutally cold weather in support of the jailed activist and police have already begun arresting people, in shades of the beginning of the popular uprising in Belarus.

-Navalny was arrested on his return to Russia last weekend after spending five months in Germany recuperating from a poison attack with the military grade nerve agent Novichok.
+Navalny was arrested on his return to Russia last weekend after spending five months in Germany recuperating from a poison attack from the military-grade nerve agent Novichok.

 “Protests demanding the release of Alexey Navalny are planned today in 90 cities across Russia.
-There seems to be quite modest turnouts so far in the Far East cities of Vladivostok, Khabarovsk, Chita and Yakutsk but focus will be on Moscow and Peter,” tweeted bne IntelliNews contributor Jason Corcoran from Moscow.
+There seem to be quite modest turnouts so far in the Far East cities of Vladivostok, Khabarovsk, Chita and Yakutsk but focus will be on Moscow and Peter,” tweeted bne IntelliNews contributor, Jason Corcoran, from Moscow.

 As of 10am CET there were reports of 237 arrests in over 30 cities and the biggest protests in western Russia in Moscow and St Petersburg had yet to begin.

-Ministry of the Interior troops had already been active a day earlier arresting organisers, members of Team Navalny and other high profile opposition leaders ahead of this weekend's protests.
+Ministry of the Interior troops had already been active a day earlier arresting organisers, members of Team Navalny and other high-profile opposition leaders ahead of this weekend's protests.

-Authorities also called for social media sites like the Chinese TikTok to be closed down for inciting the youth to take part in illegal protests.
-Russian teenagers enthusiastically took to the airwaves in recent days giving advice on how to avoid arrest during the protests and with practical advice on what to wear in the freezing temperatures.
+The authorities also called for social media sites like the Chinese TikTok to be closed down for inciting the youth to take part in illegal protests.
+Russian teenagers enthusiastically took to the airwaves in recent days giving advice on how to avoid arrest during the protests and what demonstrators should wear in the freezing temperatures.

-It is increasingly clear that Navalny has put to use a well thought out strategy for his return.
-Part of it saw Navalny, at a point where he had hardly been in jail for 24 hours, drop a bomb of revelations on the Russian public: a two-hour long documentary on his investigation into the corruption network surrounding President Vladimir Putin.
+It is increasingly clear that Navalny has initiated a well-thought-out strategy for his return.
+Part of it saw Navalny, at a point where he had hardly been in jail for 24 hours, drop a bomb of revelations on the Russian public: a two-hour-long documentary on his investigation into the corruption network surrounding President Vladimir Putin.
 It garnered over 50mn views in less than two days, making it his most widely viewed video yet.

-While Russians are unhappy with Russian President Vladimir Putin after six years of declines in real incomes, the level of discontent is no way as high as in self-appointed Belarusian president Alexander Lukashenko’s brutal neo-Soviet regime and income levels in Russia remain by far the highest in the Commonwealth of Independent States (CIS), on a par with the lower part of the EU.
+While Russians are unhappy with President Vladimir Putin after six years of declines in real incomes, the level of discontent is no way as high as in self-appointed Belarusian President Alexander Lukashenko’s brutal neo-Soviet regime, and income levels in Russia remain by far the highest in the Commonwealth of Independent States (CIS), on a par with the lower part of the EU.

-Analysts for the most part do not expect widespread protests to continue, but these protests are the largest seen in years and the Kremlin runs the risk of radicalising the population if its response is too brutal, as happened in Belarus which is now into its six months of continued street protests.
+Analysts for the most part do not expect widespread protests to continue, but these protests are the largest seen in years and the Kremlin runs the risk of radicalising the population if its response is too brutal, as has happened in Belarus, which is now into its sixth month of continued street protests.

-bne IntelliNews columnist Mark Galeotti ran through the challenge both Navalny and the Kremlin face as a result of today’s protests in a thread on Twitter, saying it could prove to be a crucial event that will set the tone for the protest movement going forward.
+bne IntelliNews columnist Mark Galeotti ran through the challenges both Navalny and the Kremlin face as a result of today’s protests in a thread on Twitter, saying it could prove to be a crucial event that will set the tone for the protest movement going forward.

 Below is a selection of videos posted on social media showing the crowds and some of the arrests already taking place in various regional cities around the country.